 *Getting a loan might be possible if you want to start a new business.

 After you have figured out how to start an LLC, you need to consider who is going to run everything.
 You need to get this job to the right person.
 The articles of organization for the LLC, within your particular state, may refer to this as a manager or elected member with management capabilities.
 An LLC that is using an operating agreement can discuss things like governance in much greater detail.
+Check the complete list of best states to start an LLC.

 If you want to learn more about limited liability companies, you should read our full guide.